dojo/framework/src/widget-core/README.md

 ##### Widget Factory

-A factory that will return the widget that you want wrapped as a custom element.
+A widget class that you want wrapped as a custom element.

 ##### Attributes